-On standard PICAXE chips you can download around 40 lines of BASIC code.
-On A or M revision parts you can download around 80 lines and on X parts around 600 lines.
-X1 and X2 parts support 1000 lines.
+On standard PICAXE chips (X, X1) you can download around 600/1000 lines of BASIC code.
+On A or M revision parts you can download around 80 lines and on educational parts around 40 lines.
+X2 parts support up to 4 programs of 1000 lines.
 Note these values are approximate as different commands require different amounts of memory space.
 To check your memory usage use the PICAXE>Check Syntax menu option.